 Writing a novel is a long game.
 Months, often years.
 Intense, lonely hours.
 But if you like it––it’s exhilarating.
 There is this liberating feeling of creation and accomplishment.
 And constant study.

 My first book ‘Fathers and Sons’ was short and simple.
-Plot interesting but not complicated.
+The plot interesting but not complicated.
 Jack Murano’s life didn’t change much.
 And all this was pointed to me.

 She didn’t have to say anything.
 I never did it again.